platipusica/jampy-posfixaliases/README.md

 The Problem
 =============

-Postfix mail server can be configured with a number of virtual maps, normally files in some folder called for example domainxyz.virtual.
+Postfix mail server can be configured with a number of virtual maps, normally files in some folder called for example domainxyz.virtual (see http://www.postfix.org/postmap.1.html).

-In /etc/postfix/main.cf Postfix configuration, the virtual aliases files would look something like:
+In /etc/postfix/main.cf Postfix configuration, the virtual aliases files might look something like:

 ```
 .